Debb1ie/Debb1ie/README.md

 ---

 ### 👩‍💻 About Me

+Precious Grace Deborah S. Manucom is a BS Computer Science student at the Polytechnic University of the Philippines, a tech community leader, and a passionate advocate for Women in Tech in the Philippines.

 - 🎓 BS Computer Science @ Polytechnic University of the Philippines
 - 🌟 President @ DEVCON Manila | Director of Programs @ AWS Cloud Club PUP